mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-css.md

       font-family: PlayfairDisplay, Inter, sans-serif, Arial, serif;
     }
     ```

-4. Please note that the modification above applies solely to the dashboard font.
+4. Note that the modification above applies solely to the dashboard font.
 To also change the font within the
 Plotly charts, you must specify this at the beginning of your `app.py` file:

 ```python